 Besides oral antihistamines, nasal steroid sprays and nasal antihistamines are effective and safe, says Dr. Parikh.
 As for supplements, the only one "that has show any improvement in allergies and asthma is vitamin D," she says.
 "Steam inhalation can help open your sinuses, but be careful with herbal teas as many—such as chamomile—cross-react with pollens and can make you more congested."
 Tea lovers, check out the health benefits of green tea you haven’t heard before.

 Keep air conditioning and furnace filters fresh

-It’s important to change filters every three months and use filters with a MERV rating of 8 to 12.
+It's important to change filters every three to six months, depending on the system, and use filters with a MERV rating of 12 or 13, says Stanley Fineman, MD, an allergist with Atlanta Allergy & Asthma in Atlanta, Georgia, and past president of the American College of Allergy, Asthma and Immunology.
 A MERV rating tells you how well the filter can remove pollen and mold from the air as it passes through.
 Consider these 12 natural allergy remedies that provide relief.

 Run the air conditioner at home

 Leaving doors and windows open is a good way to invite allergens and other irritants inside your home.
 (Same goes in the car, by the way.)
 Avoid using window fans to cool rooms; they can suck pollen indoors.
 Turn on the dehumidifier.
 You should keep humidity levels below 50 percent to kill dust mites, but above 30 percent to avoid making your home too dry.